Tips for Buying a Used Car

 When it comes to buying a used car, it’s important to do your homework on the front end so you can avoid any major problems.
 A vehicle history report is the best way to learn the details of a car’s past and help make your search for the right car much easier.
 Most importantly, a vehicle history report will tell you if the car has ever been declared a total loss by insurance companies due to an accident, flood, or any other major damage.
 Here are some of the most common places to receive a vehicle history report:

-- (NMVTIS) - This site is run by the federal Department of Justice.
+- National Motor Vehicle Title Information System (NMVTIS) - This site is run by the federal Department of Justice.
 NMVTIS gets title information from participating state motor vehicle registries.
 It is the only service that's publicly available in the U.S. to which all insurance carriers, auto recyclers, junkyards and salvage yards must, by law, report on a regular basis.

 Find Book Value